 Providing your prior year tax return will assist with your current year’s return in many ways.
 First, it will supply a reference point.
 The preparer will also use it to compare against your current year return to look for any changes.
 You may have overlooked income or deductions in prior years.
 Your preparer will tell you if you missed anything.
 Information from your prior year’s return is also necessary to electronically file after your current year’s return is complete.

 Do you travel back and forth between the US and a foreign country?
 Your income and deductions must be split for time in and out of the United States.
-This is for the Foreign Earned Income Exclusion and the housing exclusion.
+This is for the Foreign Earned Income Exclusion and the housing deduction.
 Providing an accurate and detailed travel calendar is essential for overseas tax return preparation.

 Wages, Compensation or Tips